-Supply Power to your breadboard prototype or your Arduino boards (or anything else you want) with 3.3V/5V by rechargeable lithium batteryDesigned by Alessio, Ships from Italy
+Supply Power to your breadboard prototype or your Arduino boards (or anything else you want) with 3.3V/5V by rechargeable lithium batteryDesigned by Alessio in Italy

 What is it?
 PowerStick is a board designed with the same form-factor to be easily inserted in a BreadBoard to supply 3.3V or 5V (you can select the output voltage by solder pad) to supply power to ...Read More…